If we could step into someone else’s shoes and see the world through their eyes, would we make different decisions?

-In the autumn I facilitated with colleagues from the University Alliance an event on degree awarding gaps.
+Last autumn I facilitated with colleagues from the University Alliance an event on degree awarding gaps.
 In preparation for the event participants were provided with a small number of key resources.
 Amongst the informative, if rather dry, briefings and research papers was a report detailing the outcomes of a research project undertaken by students and staff at the University of Bristol’s Students Union.
 The project used a mixed methods approach, including focus groups and visual diaries, to capture the stories of BAME students at a leading university.

 On the day of the event it was this report that was cited by participants as being transformative because it helped them to see the student experience through the eyes of BAME students.
 By telling the students stories, the report kindled empathy in us as the readers.
 It enabled us to make connections with their experience, and it provided the basis for genuine dialogue.

 If we only rely on the use of surveys and focus groups, we miss a vital ingredient: empathy.”

 The ability to listen and to put yourself in the shoes of others is the key to successful leadership.
 If we only rely on the use of surveys and focus groups, we miss a vital ingredient: empathy.

 So what sort of things could a higher education leader do to put themselves in the shoes of others and to hear their stories?